Chu Liuxiang: Bianfu Chuanqi

-Through his calm and wit, Chu Liuxiang gradually unravels the mystery and learns that it is tied to two pairs of star-crossed lovers.
-On one hand, Zuo Mingzhu is in love with Xue Bin (薛斌), but they can never be together because the Zuo and Xue families have a long history of bad blood.
-On the other hand, Shi Yin is in love with Ye Shenglan (葉勝蘭) but her parents have arranged for her to marry Xue Bin.
-Thus, both sides came up with an elaborate plan to trick their parents: Shi Yin fakes her death so that she can elope with Ye Shenglan; Zuo Mingzhu pretends to be possessed by Shi Yin's spirit so that she can marry Xue Bin.
-After uncovering the truth, Chu Liuxiang helps the two pairs of lovers get together and gives them his blessings.
+Chu Liuxiang investigates the mystery and learns that it is tied to two pairs of star-crossed lovers.
+On one hand, Zuo Mingzhu is in love with Xue Bin, but they cannot be together due to a longstanding feud between their families.
+On the other hand, Shi Yin is in love with Ye Shenglan, but her parents have arranged for her to marry Xue Bin.
+Zuo Mingzhu and Shi Yin have therefore come up with an elaborate plan to trick their families into believing that Shi Yin is dead and that Zuo Mingzhu is possessed by Shi Yin's spirit, so that Shi Yin can elope with Ye Shenglan while Zuo Mingzhu can marry Xue Bin.
+Chu Liuxiang secretly helps the lovers get together and gives them his blessings.